coffeekarma/TIL/linux/dockerinstall.md

 ### Simple bash script to install docker.
-This is just an example, needs to be adjusted for other cases of application
+This is just an example, needs to be adjusted for other applications

 ```bash
 #!/bin/bash